Eighty percent of New Year’s resolutions fail. Let’s look at how to set SMART goals and be part of the 10 percent that succeed.

 SMART Goals Explained

 “Get healthier” can mean all kinds of things — lose weight, eat more vegetables or lower blood pressure, just to name a few.
 But even those are too broad.
 Your goal needs to be specific so you know what you’re aiming for.

 When you can measure your efforts, you can stay on top of your progress.
 “Eating more vegetables” becomes measurable by specifying that you’ll eat four servings a day.

 Be realistic when you’re setting your goals.
 You want to find the sweet spot between setting yourself up for success and pushing yourself to improve.
 If vegetables haven’t crossed your lips since your mother fed you carrots from a jar, vowing to move to a plant-only diet right out of the gate is a pretty significant jump in vegetable consumption.
+You could consider starting to be plant-only two specific days of the week.
 Hit one milestone then reach for another.

 Make sure your goal is practical for you and your circumstances.
 Vowing to exercise every morning before work may set you up to fail if that means you’ll have to get up at 4 a.m. to get your workout in before getting you and kids out the door.
 Knowing you could walk during your kids’ soccer practice three days a week is a more realistic way to hit your exercise goal.

 Give yourself a timeframe.
 With no end in sight, there’s always tomorrow to start and get serious about hitting your goal.
 A timeframe — by the wedding, by July 1 — gives your goal a sense of urgency and helps keep you accountable.
 Consider setting goals in smaller increments to bump up the time to complete.
 The sense of achievement early on will give you the momentum to reach your big goals.

 The SMART approach to setting goals works for anything you want to achieve.
 Here are a few examples to show how SMART goals help make changes that get you where you want to go:

 Nutritional SMART goal: